Deutschla/petsmart-afp/web/wp-content/plugins/tagembed-widget/readme.txt

 * Click on **Add Feed** and select network as **YouTube** to collect YouTube Videos.
 * Select your feed filter connection type from: Channel, Playlist, YouTube Shorts etc. to fetch YouTube Videos as per your preference.
 * Choose Theme from **10+ Layouts**, Personalize YouTube Gallery Widget style and filter YouTube Videos as per your requirement.
-* Click on the Display tab Section to preview the YouTube Gallery and **Copy ShortCode** to [Embed YouTube Video Gallery](https://tagembed.com/blog/embed-youtube-video-on-wordpress/).
+* Click on the Display tab Section to preview the YouTube Gallery and **Copy ShortCode** to [Embed YouTube Video Gallery on WordPress](https://tagembed.com/blog/embed-youtube-video-on-wordpress/).
 * Paste the shortcode on your desired page or post and update it to embed YouTube Video Gallery successfully.

 = Steps to Embed Linkedin Feeds on WordPress using Tagembed WP plugin =